mm0x1/alltalk_reader/README.md

 # AllTalk Reader

 An audiobook reader application that uses the AllTalk API to convert text into speech.
 This was created for my personal use so that I didn't have to pay for software that does this.
+The app was vibe coded in an hour by the goose ai agent.

 ![reader thumbnail](public/thumbnails/reader.png)